gearglow/ReptiliaWithATwist/The List.md

 History was uneventful, aside from the many odd looks people kept giving the 'new girl.'
 Charms, on the other hand...
 When Prof. Flitwick called out "Potter, Elysia" during roll, many of those looks changed to shock, and Elysia heard more than one person mutter, "oh, that's just *unfair!*"

 But all of that was nothing compared to Potions.
-Friday afternoons were double periods with the Slytherins (*always the Slytherins,* thought Elysia. *Are they* trying *to set us up for problems?*), and the look on Malfoy's face as she entered was *priceless.*
+Friday afternoons were double periods with the Slytherins (*always the Slytherins,* thought Elysia. *Are they* trying *to set us up for failure?*), and the look on Malfoy's face as she entered was *priceless.*

 "Didn't realize Malfoy could get any more pale," Ron muttered.